hashicorp/packer/website/source/docs/post-processors/docker-save.html.md

 ## Configuration

-The configuration for this post-processor is extremely simple.
+The configuration for this post-processor only requires one option.

 - `path` (string) - The path to save the image.